Employer of Record in The United Arab Emirates

 Overtime in The United Arab Emirates

 Employees can work a maximum of two extra hours per day.
 If the job demands work beyond regular hours, employees receive overtime pay, computed at different rates.
-Nighttime overtime, between 9 pm and 4 am, is compensated at 150% of the regular salary rate, while other overtime periods are paid at 125%.

-Navigating Key Aspects of Payroll in The United Arab Emirates
+Payroll Management in The United Arab Emirates

 Fiscal Year in The United Arab Emirates

-1 January - 31 December is the 12-month accounting period that businesses in The United Arab Emirates use for financial and tax reporting purposes.
+1 January - 31 December is the 12-month accounting period that businesses in the United Arab Emirates use for financial and tax reporting purposes.

 Payroll Cycle in The United Arab Emirates